niroshar/UsingGit/Using Git in GitBash.md

 - Create a text file in text doc and save it in the current folder

-- To add the changes to the project and enter
+- To add all the changes to the project
 $git add .

+-To add changes in one file
+$git add filename

-- You need to commit to GitHut
+- After adding the file, you need to commit it to publish in GitHut
 $git commit -m "This is the first commit"

 - Do changes in the previous created file and save text file. after making changes commit it adding a msg with what you have changed.